Overview

 allocation of a relatively small number of shares over the course of multiple days.
 In that case, we

-have in the past, and may in the future, elect to allocate the partially filled order on a random and
+have in the past, and could in the future, elect to allocate the partially filled order on a random and

 full basis.